Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Basic derivation

-In summary, compared to the conventional MPC starting from FKL divergence, the novel MPC starting from RKL divergence, so-called Reverse MPC, differs in the two points. \begin{enumerate} \item Updating $\theta$ is restricted by KL divergence between the policy before and after updating. \item The weight for each candidate $H_t^n$ can take the whole real number, instead of non-negative real number. \end{enumerate} However, due to these differences, the closed-form solution cannot be obtained even if $\pi$ is modeled as normal distribution.
+In summary, the Reverse MPC, starting from RKL divergence, differs from conventional MPC starting from FKL divergence at two points. \begin{enumerate} \item Updating $\theta$ is restricted by RKL divergence between the policy before and after updating. \item The weight assigned to each candidate $\ln W_t^n$ takes not only a non-negative but also negative value. \end{enumerate} However, owing to these differences, the closed-form solution cannot be obtained even if $\pi$ is modeled as normal distribution.